If you require a fake note detection machine for multiple notes

 Sometimes fraudsters take lower value notes eg. £10 notes, bleach them white, and reprint on them using high quality colour printers with a £20 note image.
 Some fraudsters have been known to obtain genuine banknote paper or similar quality paper on which they can print onto.
 Chemical pens will not always pickup such forgeries.

-Chemical pens will NOT work on Polymer (plastic) bank notes, which includes the new £5 note that was issued in September 2016, and the new polymer £10 note that came into circulation in September 2017.
+Chemical pens will NOT work on Polymer (plastic) bank notes, which includes the new £5 note that was issued in September 2016, the new polymer £10 note that came into circulation in September 2017, the £20 polymer note issued in February 2020 or the forthcoming new polymer £50 note due for release in late 2021.

 More information on fake note detector pens can be found on this page: Counterfeit Banknote Detection Pens